 The Honorable Sheila C. Bair - As the former Chairman of the Federal Deposit Insurance Corporation (FDIC), Sheila C. Bair has become a leader in both domestic and global economics.
 With a long and accomplished career in government, academia and finance, Forbes has acknowledged her as the “second most powerful woman in the world”.

-Cristina Mittermeier - With a passion for conservation, Christina Mittermeier is considered to be one of the most influential female photographers in the world.
+Cristina Mittermeier - With a passion for conservation, Cristina Mittermeier is considered to be one of the most influential female photographers in the world.
 As a National Geographic contributor, she used her work to help advocate for the oceans and planet.
 In 2018, she was acknowledged as one of the most Influential Women in Ocean Conservation by Ocean Geographic.

 Jen Psaki - As former White House Communications Director, Jen Psaki was the point person when it came to media coverage during President Obama’s campaign and presidency.
 Based on her experience, Psaki offers a valuable and current perspective on today’s political environment.
 She currently acts as the Vice President for Communications and Strategy at the Carnegie Endowment for International Peace and CNN political commentator.

 Annie Leibovitz - As one of the most high-profile celebrity photographers in the world, Annie Leibovitz is responsible for some of the most iconic celebrity images of the last 30 years.
 While attending the San Francisco Art Institute, Leibovitz started her career as a photojournalist for Rolling Stone in 1970.
 Her work contains some of the most iconic portraits of all time.